sdowsland/the-bakery-task/README.md

 Please see attached datasets labelled ‘bakery_sales.csv’ and ‘weather_2021.01.01-2022.10.31.csv’.

-These are available in the data folder
+These are available in the data folder, the readme.md in the data folder describes the structure.